 The Benefits of Growing Carrots in Pots

 For one, well-structured and picturesque root veggies require well-tilled, rock-free soil to grow.
 Any hard clumps of clay or debris that get in the way of your tuber will result in malformed carrots.
-Poor soil can even affect the nutrient profile of your carrots.
+And poor soil can even affect the nutrient profile of your carrots.

 The issue of bad soil is easily remedied by using containers filled with organic commercial potting soil.
 These prepared soils are free from rocks and other large debris and perfectly mixed to allow water and nutrients to move freely.